turingschool/front-end-curriculum/lessons/module-3/intro-to-typescript-with-react.md

 // TS will say "Type 'number' is not assignable to type 'string'."
 ```

 TS will not allow this to happen.
 If a variable begins its life as one type, then it must remain that type.
+This is called **static** typing.

 Similarly, we can and should declare function parameters and return values to be of a certain type in TS.
 Why is this useful?